 HIIT can be done in shorter amounts of time than other training sessions (the average session lasting only 20 minutes), but the fat burning effects can carry on for hours, even days afterwards.

 How to get your body into FAT BURNING mode!

-When it come to burning fat it’s all about the intensity.
+When it come to burning fat, it’s all about the intensity.
 Medium pace cardio such as jogging, swimming or cycling may help to keep your heart healthy, but they aren’t the best fat burners.
-Much higher intensity, shorter workouts with fast blasts of exercise will kick start the fat burning process much more effectively and flood your system with fat burning hormones.
+Much higher intensity, shorter workouts with fast blasts of exercise will kick start the fat burning process much more effectively.
+This in turn, will flood your system with fat burning hormones.

-Pushing yourself to the limit may not only compromise your immune system but will also put a massive strain on your whole body.
+Pushing yourself to the limit may not only compromise your immune system but, will also put a massive strain on your whole body.
 It may even encourage fat storage as the body enters fight or flight mode.
+Not good huh?

-Please check out this ‘build muscle and lose fat workout’ for some ideas on how to do HIIT training.
+Please check out this ‘build muscle and lose fat workout’ for some ideas on how to do HIIT training effectively.

 There are also so many exercises you can do outdoors, for instance, you should take advantage of your surrounding local areas as everywhere has something unique to offer.
-I live by the coast where there are lots of cliffs and steps so I can do an amazing workout just by running along the beach, climbing up and down the cliff-side steps and hills, and on a warm day even jump in the sea for a swim.
-I absolutely love it!
+If you live by the coast where there are lots of cliffs and steps, you can do an amazing workout just by running along the beach, climbing up and down the cliff-side steps and hills, and on a warm day even jump in the sea for a swim.

 Which Kettlebells should I buy?

 I would start no lower than a 6kg kettlebell for the average female, and 8kg for the average male.
 You will quickly build up to the next size so you may want to purchase a couple.
 You will also find you probably require a couple of different weights as some of the exercises are easier than others, so that is another sound reason to buy more than one.